jesusoviedo/lus-laboris-py/terraform/README.md

 - **Google Cloud Storage Bucket**: A bucket for storing files with uniform bucket-level access
 - **Cloud Run Job (batch)**: A scheduled job that runs a Docker image from Docker Hub every day at 23:00
+- **Compute Engine Instance**: A VM instance for hosting services like Qdrant vector database
+- **Firewall Rules**: Network rules to allow access to the VM on required ports (22, 6333, 6334)
-- **Regional configuration**: The bucket and job are created in the region specified in `terraform.tfvars`
+- **Regional configuration**: All resources are created in the region specified in `terraform.tfvars`

 ## Important Notes